 Take your pick of traditional Vivaldi concerts in churches throughout town.
-Homegrown Vivaldi is as trendy here as Strauss in Vienna and Mozart in Salzburg.
-In fact, you'll find frilly young Vivaldis all over town hawking concert tickets.
-You'll see posters in hotels all over town (hotels sell tickets at face-value).
-There's music most nights at Scuola San Teodoro (east side of Rialto Bridge) and San Vitale Church (north end of Accademia Bridge), among others.
-Consider the venue carefully.
-The general rule of thumb: musicians in wigs and tights offer better spectacle, musicians in black and white suits are better performers.
+Homegrown Vivaldi is as ubiquitous here as Strauss is in Vienna and Mozart in Salzburg.
+You'll find frilly young Vivaldis hawking concert ticket on many corners.
+You'll see posters in hotels all over town (hotels sell tickets at face value).
+Tickets for Baroque concerts in Venice can usually be bought the same day as the concert, so don’t bother with websites that sell tickets with a surcharge.
+The general rule of thumb: Musicians in wigs and tights offer better spectacle; musicians in black-and-white suits are better performers.

 In addition to the concerts, Venice has a busy schedule of events, festivals, and entertainment, including, of course, Carnevale, the yearly masquerade party.

 For a relaxing glide under the moon, take a gondola ride.
 Although they cost lots more after dark, this is a traditional must for romantics.
 You can divide the cost — and the romance — among up to six people per boat, but you'll need to save two seats for the musicians if you choose to be serenaded.
 Note that only two seats (the ones in back) are side by side.